dmh2000/go_sync_queue/README.md

 Three files have test code using the Go native test framework.

+- run ./test.sh to execute all the tests

 #### Synchronous Tests

-The file [sync_test.go](https://github.com/dmh2000/golang-bounded-queue/blob/main/sync_test.go) contains tests where non-blocking TryPut's and TryGet's are performed in a single goroutine environment.
+The file [sync_test.go](https://github.com/dmh2000/golang-sync-queue/blob/main/sync_test.go) contains tests where non-blocking TryPut's and TryGet's are performed in a single goroutine environment.
 These provide a test that the basic Try operations seem to work.
 They also test the capacity and length limits of the queues.
 There is no blocking in these tests.

 As of this writing, all the synchronous tests pass.